I-CubeX/ICubeX-mapper-juce/README.md

 # ICubeX-mapper-juce

+A JUCE-based sensor interfacing framework with libmapper bindings.

-An interface application between I-CubeX (www.icubex.com) Sensors and libmapper
+It started off as an interface application between I-CubeX (www.icubex.com) Sensors and libmapper, but has since been extended as a general sensor visualization.

-Made with the JUCE framework

-#Requirements:

-(OSX)
+Currently it is a sandbox project as part of experimentation with the JUCE framework and to aid in the architectural design of the system.
+Major refactoring will be expected.

+Some Goals:

+- interface with other microcontrollers
+- apply signal visualization, analysis, and processing components
+- use the above components to perform higher level feature extraction
+- more usable interface for connecting with mapping tools, and/or built in mapping tools

+Current development configuration:

+Software:
+- Mac OSX
+- Juce 4.0.x (required modules are included with code base)

 Hardware:
 - I-CubeX USB microDig (or Wi-Microdig)